 Serve Your Community

 March is Red Cross Month.
 The American Red Cross provides relief to individuals affected by disasters and helps people prevent, prepare for, and respond to emergencies.
 Parents and kids ages 13 and older can help with mailings, hand out flyers at fundraising walks, help with fundraising events, or come up with their own projects to raise money for the Red Cross.
 Teens ages 14-18 can join or start a Red Cross Club at their high school.
-For more information or to fill out the volunteer application form, visit nyredcross.org.
+For more information or to fill out the volunteer application form, visit redcross.org/ny/new-york/volunteer.
 Note: The Red Cross serves Brooklyn but no longer has an office in the borough.
-It will resume volunteer recruitment on March 4.

 Spring Clean Your Closet

 Second Chance Saturdays at Grand Army Plaza in Prospect Park are a great opportunity to donate your gently used clothing, shoes, and textiles.
 Enlist your kids in the process of cleaning out their closets.
 It can even turn into a fashion show to see what still fits.
 Take your kids with you when you donate the clothes so they can see the impact of their good efforts.
 Bring your materials to the Grand Army Plaza Greenmarket (Northwest entrance to Prospect Park) every Saturday, 8am-4pm.
 Visit grownyc.org for more information.